Bobby Blotzer’s Ratt Show Abruptly Canceled Over Name Dispute

-Bobby Blotzer's Ratt concert last night at Soaring Eagle Casino and Resort was cancelled just hours before showtime after the Michigan entertainment venue received a cease-and-desist letter from his former bandmates.
+Bobby Blotzer's Ratt concert last night at Soaring Eagle Casino and Resort was canceled just hours before showtime after the Michigan entertainment venue received a cease-and-desist letter from his former bandmates.
 Blotzer is in the midst of a disagreement over control of the group's name with Stephen Pearcy, Warren DeMartini and Juan Croucier.

 The casino says via Facebook that they were "recently notified of a trademark dispute" and after reviewing the letter "from the parties claiming rights to the Ratt trademark .... concluded that it cannot proceed with the performance of Mr. Blotzer, due to the current legal dispute."
 Co-headliner Night Ranger were set to play the sold-out show as scheduled, according to the casino and resort's official statement.